DrNajim/gwala_chalanges/readme.md

 </head>
 <body>

-  <h1>In this project we used to create a Sign in and Sign up to post Question and Answer Using React and Nodejs and MongoDB</h1>
+  <h1>In this project we used to create a page with to post Question and Answer Using React and Nodejs and MongoDB</h1>
   <h1>Server README</h1>

   <p>This is the server-side code for this project "nodejs_gwala".</p>